Kauzok/AmpV2/README.md

-## Battlemage
+## Amp
-- WIP Battlemage, a melee/range hybrid who fights with electromagnetic attacks.
+- WIP Amp, a melee/range hybrid who fights with electromagnetic attacks.
 Updated to new HenryMod template.
-New name Amp, will change name tokens later.
+Original name battlemage, will adjust other name tokens later.

 ## Skills To Do
 - Stormblade